-Mulching is much more than just an aesthetic uplift to your property’s facade.
+Mulching is much more than just an aesthetic uplift to your property’s façade.
 It’s a first-line defense against soil erosion and compaction.
-It inhibits weed growth, protects your plants from extreme temperatures and helps retain soil moisture levels.
+It inhibits weed growth, protects your plants from extreme temperatures, and helps retain soil moisture levels.
 Mulching should be considered an investment with guaranteed yields.

 Choosing Your Medium

-When, and How Much, To Mulch
+When and How Much to Mulch

 Let Us Help You Reap the Benefits

-Your local BrightView team of experts is ready to help you determine the best materials to support your commercial landscape while taking into consideration your design elements, region, water and temperature conditions.
+Your local BrightView team of experts is ready to help you determine the best materials to support your commercial landscape while taking into consideration your design elements, region, water, and temperature conditions.